Why stress and anxiety make you gain weight and how to control it

 - P90X, Insanity and other exercise DVDs.

-- CrossFit and other group training.
+- CrossFit and other group workouts.

 - Fitbit, Apple Watch and other wearable fitness technologies.